2032382213/PlayerServerTP/README.md

 If you want to use another language
 You can modify the plugin.
-But you must open source your modified plugin and use GNU3 General Public License v3.0
+But you must open source your modified plugin and use GNU General Public License v3.0